fioprotocol/fips/fip-5.md

 ##### Responding to FIO Requests and recording FIO Data
 ##### UX Changes
 No impact on UX.
 If the wallet implemented the *Address Book* or *Connect Wallets Privately*, the choice for how to record data would be made transparently based on entries there.

+It may make sense to add ability to *Add User to Address Book* in this step.
+This will simplify the process of populating the Address Book and would ensure that future data exchange can be made private.
 ##### SDK/Wallet's core code
 * Add support for priv_record_send_action
 ##### Accessing FIO Data